Surfaces

 ## Mid-Call Surface Tools

-A typical mid-call flow: the agent notices the patient's insurance card is missing, creates a two-field surface (front photo + back photo), texts the link to the patient's phone, and checks back moments later to see if the patient has opened it.
+A typical mid-call flow: the agent notices the patient's insurance card is missing, creates a two-field surface (front photo + back photo), sends the link to the patient, and checks back moments later to see if the patient has opened it.
 If completed before the call ends, the agent confirms receipt.
 If not, the surface stays active and the patient can complete it later.

 ### Real-Time Surface Observation